Actindo-AG/Documentation/Channels/UserInterface/05a_Orders.md

     Select the checkbox to display the editing toolbar.
 If you click the checkbox in the header, all orders in the list are selected.

 - [VIEW]
     Click this button to display the *Order from connection "Connection name"* view of the selected order.
-Alternatively, you can click directly a row in the list to view the corresponding order.
+Alternatively, you can click directly a row in the list to display the corresponding order.
 This button is only displayed if a single checkbox in the list of connections is selected.

 - [EXPORT TO OMS]
     Click this button to export the selected order(s) to the *Order management* module.
 This button is only displayed if the checkbox of at least one order is selected.

 - [RETRY IMPORT]
     Click this button to retry the import of the selected order(s).
-This button is only displayed if the checkbox of at least one order is selected.
+This button is only displayed if the checkboxes of at least two orders is selected.
 The *Import will be retried* pop-up window is displayed.

     ![Import will be retried](../../Assets/Screenshots/Channels/OrdersReturns/Orders/ImportRetried.png "[Import will be retried]")

-[comment]: <> (at least one or at least two orders?
-Getestet in NoE, mindestens 2 nötig)
+[comment]: <> (warum kann man nicht ein order nochmals importieren - BUG?)

+- [CANCEL ORDER]/[CANCEL ORDERS]
+    Click this button to cancel the import of the selected order(s).
+This button is only displayed if the checkbox of at least one order with the **Error** status in the *Status of import from channel* column is selected.

+[comment]: <> (wird nach Ausführung irgendein pop-up fenster angezeigt?)

 The list displays all orders, either for all connections or for the selected connection.
 Depending on the settings, the displayed columns may vary.
 All fields are read-only.